Bricktech2000/Notes/notes/indicator generalization.md

 indicator overgeneralization seems to occur to certain people more than others.

-scratch that; indicator overgeneralization seems to occur at the outermost regions of a metaphorical bell curve
+scratch that; indicator overgeneralization seems to occur at the outermost regions of a metaphorical bell curve [[probability distribution]]

-scratch that too; indicator overgeneralization seems to be an issue around the outermost regions of the bell curve
+scratch that too; indicator overgeneralization seems to be an issue around the outermost regions of the bell curve [[probability distribution]]